Advertiser Disclosure

 Plans and pricing

 If shopping for internet plans feels overwhelming, T-Mobile is the provider for you.
-It prides itself on simplicity when it comes to home internet, with a single one-size-fits-all plan.
+It prides itself on simplicity when it comes to home internet, with three simple plans.
 Here’s what you’ll get:

 PlanPrice*Download speedUpload speed

-*Pricing based on bundle options and AutoPay.
-Pricing per month plus taxes for length of contract.
-Additional fees and terms may apply.
+*w/AutoPay, a T-Mobile postpaid voice line.
+Plus taxes and fees.
+Additional terms may apply.
 Pricing varies by location and availability.
 All prices subject to change at any time.
 May or may not be available based on service address.
 Speeds may vary.
 Standalone plan starts at $50/mo.
-Updated as of 03/27/25.
+Includes 5 Year Price Guarantee.
+Updated 11/14/25.

 Deals